 Jaw covers are also available.
 These can be wooden, plastic, or nylon.
 They simply slip over the existing jaws for different gripping applications.
 As with replaceable jaws, engineers often make their own.

 Bench vises can hold all objects of all shapes and sizes, but there are some restrictions:

 Jaws start from just two inches wide, but four inches is common for an entry-level bench vise.
 It's a good size for a hobbyist's tool.
-Sizes increase by half-inch, or one-inch increments, depending on manufacturer.
-Six inch jaws are probably all most home engineers will need, though eight inch jaws are widely available.
+Sizes increase by half-inch or one-inch increments depending on the manufacturer.
+Six-inch jaws are probably all most home engineers will need, though eight-inch jaws are widely available.

 Though a bench vise is an uncomplicated device, there are a few features that make life easier.

 Many bench vises have a quick-release feature.
-A finger operated lever, attached below the front jaw, releases the screw thread.
+A finger-operated lever, attached under the front jaw, releases the screw thread.
 This allows the jaw to slide back and forward freely, and therefore more quickly.
 Releasing the lever re-engages the thread.
 The vise can't be fully tightened until this is done.

-Swivel bases are common, and a useful addition.
+This is a common and useful addition.
 It makes it easier to position different parts of the workpiece in front of you, rather than having to move the piece itself.
 Beware, however, while some rotate through 360°, others may offer considerably less movement.